adetaylor/webkit-wiki/Git-Config.md

     4) never
 ```

 Managing pull requests often involves force pushing.
 This may result in historical changes being lost as a contributor responds to feedback. `git-webkit` supports saving old branches for the duration of a pull request.
-Some projects may wish to aggresively disable this option with `never` because contributors do not own user-specific forks. `when-user-owned` is generally considered the default option, which will create history branches only when a contributor owns a remote fork and is using the `overwrite` workflow.
+Some projects may wish to aggressively disable this option with `never` because contributors do not own user-specific forks. `when-user-owned` is generally considered the default option, which will create history branches only when a contributor owns a remote fork and is using the `overwrite` workflow.